 Writing and Rhetoric, B.A., 1599

-The Colleges do not offer a major in education but rather a broad and innovative program that combines extensive classroom experience in local schools and related seminars in the HWS Education Department.
+The Colleges do not offer a major in education but rather a broad and innovative Teacher Education Program that combines extensive classroom experience in local schools and related seminars in the HWS Education Department.
 The TEP works in combination with the student’s liberal arts major.

 Students can be certified (initial) to teach adolescent grades 7-12 in the following areas (with a major in that area):

 - Earth Science, B.A., B.S., 1999 (with a major in Geosciences)